-The relationship between SVGDocument, bridge.GVTBuilder, and bridge.BridgeContext are shown in fig. 4.3.
+The relationship between and SVGDocument, bridge.GVTBuilder, bridge.BridgeContext are shown in fig. 4.3.
 The class of dom.svg.DocumentFactory defines an interface to create SVG Document.
-A critical pre-processing step is loading

-SVG into Based document the memory. on parsed path. org.apache.batik.bridge.DocumentLoader class decides whether to retrieve SVG from a local file system or open a network connection for a remote server.
-Since SVG is defined in XML, XML parser plays an important role in validating and/or parsing each input tag.
-The process is depicted in fig. H.2, where SAXDocumentFactory provides utility classes to build SVG DOM.
-Note that when a parsed SVG element is inserted into the fires DOM structure. it also an event to invoke methods in org.apache.batik.bridge.SVGGElementBridge class, which results in a correponding graphics node being added to the GVT tree as well (ref. fig. H.5).
-As a distinctive design feature, Batik introduces a GVT tree to separately handle rendering and display classes.
+A critical pre-processing step is loading SVG into Based document memory. on parsed path, the org.apache.batik.bridge.DocumentLoader class decides whether to retrieve SVG from a local file system or open a network connection for a remote server.
+Since SVG is composed of XML stream, XML parser plays an important role in validating and/or parsing each input tag.
+The process is depicted in fig. H.2, where SAXDOGUMENTFACTORY provides utility classes to build SVG DOM.
+Note that when a parsed SVG element is inserted into the DOM structure, it also fires an event to invoke methods in org.apache.batik.bridge.SVGGElementBridge class, which results in a correponding graphics node being added to the GVT tree as well (ref. fig. H.5).
+As a distinctive design feature, Batik introduces a GVT tree to seperately handle rendering and display classes.
 DOM provides interfaces for accessing geometric information.
 Bridge classes implement the interfaces by using GVT classes so as to accomplish the mapping between DOM nodes and GVT nodes.
 It worth mensioning that bridge.BridgeContext holds useful context information to discribe the mapping.
 The following example shows key steps to load in a SVG document and build a GVT tree.

 '''

-= new UserAgentAdapter();
+ua = new UserAgentAdapter();

-ua

-new DocumentLoader(ua);
+loader = new DocumentLoader(ua);

-loader

-=

-new BridgeContext(ua, loader);
+ctx = new BridgeContext(ua, loader);

-ctx

-=

-loader.loadDocument(url);

-=

-svaDoc

-svgRoot

-=
+svgDoc = loader.loadDocument(url);

-svgDoc.getRootElement();
+svgRoot = svgDoc.getRootElement();

-new GVTBuilder();
+builder = new GVTBuilder();

-builder

-=

-builder.build(ctx, svgDoc);
+gvtRoot = builder.build(ctx, svgDoc);

-=

-qvtRoot

 '''

-Although most sophisticated graphics systems use vector graphics, modern display devices are based on rasterized images (ref.
+Although most sophisticated graphics systems use vector graphics, mordern display devices are based on rasterized images (ref.
 Appendix F.1).
 SVG enables rasterizing to occur before writing to an offscreen image buffer, which allows much more flexibility for transformation (e.g. scaling) and rendering optimization.
 Batik SVG browser uses the canvas area for SVG display.
 The rectangular area maps to a corresponding image buffer in memory.
 SVG rendering is handled by swing.JSVGCanvas, a Java Swing UI component as depicted in fig. H.1.

 Interface gvt.renderer.Renderer can be implemented by two ImageRenderers: StaticRenderer and DynamicRenderer, which correspond to the rendering of static SVG and dynamic SVG document.
 The "renderer.repaint(Shape area)" method does the real work of rendering GVT tree into raster images (ref. fig. H.13).
 Returned offscreen image is used by the renderer for rendering.
-Critical steps of the SVG rendering process are listed in the following.
+Critical steps of the SVG rendering process are included as following.